 Hand Whisk or Soap Making Stick Blender

 Even though a hand whisk is proven to reach the ‘trace’ stage, it’s often very time-consuming and usually takes over an hour.
 The hand held blender however can perform exactly the same task inside of a few minutes.

-Whether you’re considering creating soap for presents or simply for your own individual use.
+Whether you’re considering creating soap for gifts or simply for your own individual use.
 I’m relatively confident that when you begin to use your soap, the shop bought products will be a thing of the past.
 Therefore an inexpensive soap making stick blender will be really worth the investment.

-Soap Making Scales For Perfect measuring
+Soap Making Scales For Perfect Measuring

 When making your own soaps and butters in smaller quantities it’s much easier to work in grams than ounces.

 There’s a host of well-priced soap making scales available these days.
 But basically all that’s required is an affordable digital kitchen scales with grams and ounces that’s not too difficult to work with.